fusioncharts/dev_centre_docs/chart-guide/chart-configurations/drill-down.md

 heading: Drill-down
 ---

-You can use FusionCharts Suite XT to create drill-down charts.
-All charts (except for the Zoom line chart) support the drill-down interactivity for data elements - that is, for each chart type, the data plots in a chart (columns in column charts, pie slices in pie charts, etc.) can act as hot-spots.
-You can create endless levels of drill-down, based on your requirements.
+You can use FusionCharts Suite XT to create drill down  charts.
+All charts (except for the Zoom line chart) support the drill down  interactivity for data elements - that is, for each chart type, the data plots in a chart (columns in column charts, pie slices in pie charts, etc.) can act as hot-spots.
+You can create endless levels of drill down , based on your requirements.

-You can include two types of links for data plots in a drill-down chart:
+You can include two types of links for data plots in a drill down  chart:

 ## Simple links